 SECTION 8.
 Withdrawal from Participation.

-An officer or employee must refrain from acting on, or discussing, formally or informally, a matter before the city, if acting on the matter, or failing to act on the matter, may personally or financially benefit any of the persons, or entities, listed in Section 5(C) above.
+An officer or employee must refrain from acting on, or discussing, formally or informally, a matter before the city, if acting on the matter, or failing to act on the matter, may personally or financially benefit any of the persons or entities listed in Section 5(C) above.
 Such an officer or employee should leave the room if it is a public meeting conducted under KRS 61.810 and KRS 61.815.

 Withdrawal at a meeting requires the public announcement, on the record, of the reason for withdrawal.